 My PCP was super chill and tandem nursed her kiddos, so she was not too concerned.
-Her comment was that she was 95% sure that it was nothing but since my mom was then a fourteen (14) year breast cancer survivor and I’d never had a mammogram, due to being too young before I got pregnant and then pregnant and nursing afterwards, she sent me for a mammogram and a diagnostic ultrasound.
+Her comment, as she referred me for testing, was that she was 95% sure that it was nothing but since my mom was then a fourteen (14) year breast cancer survivor and I’d never had a mammogram, due to being too young before I got pregnant and then pregnant and nursing afterwards, she sent me for a mammogram and a diagnostic ultrasound.
 Since we were expecting some difficulty with my dense and milk filled gigantic breasts (seriously, I went from barely a B to at least a DD while nursing and I’m 5’3″), she told me not to let the radiologist do a biopsy if there was any suspicion but to call her for a referral to a specialist.

 I didn’t know what to expect at the mammogram appointment but I certainly did not expect to drench the machine in milk.
 Also, it HURT!!!
 The tech wasn’t very happy about milk everywhere but seriously, that crazy machine HURT!!
 I pumped before the scan and pumped again during a break and we got some pictures.
 The tech didn’t have a poker face, so I knew something was up.
 After the diagnostic ultrasound, the radiologist came in and wanted to do a biopsy right then.
 Since my PCP had already told me to call her after the mammogram, I explained that and they freaked.
 I was taken to three (3) different people, including a social worker, and I was required to sign liability waivers before they finally let me leave Against Medical Advice (AMA).
 It was after office hours at this point and I left a message with my PCP’s answering service on the way home.
 It was a Thursday.
 She called me back that Friday morning after having looked at the scans and the report.